mr-ohman/logrel-mltt/README.txt

 FIX PAPER LINKS
 ===============

-To make the links from the paper work, put the PDF file of the paper in the same folder as this file, such that it can access both the "html" folder and the "code" folder.
+To make the links from the paper work, extract the zip-archive this README was in, in the same folder as the PDF file of the paper, such that it has direct access to the "html" folder.